nadaf-afif/MVVM-Example/README.md

 # MVVM-Example
-MVVM (Model View ViewModel) example for beginers.
+MVVM (Model View ViewModel) example for beginners with Retrofit and RxJava.